guru7520K/guru7520K/README.md

 - 👋 Hi, I’m @guru7520K
 - 👀 I’m interested in ...
 Web development
 - 🌱 I’m currently learning ...
-REACT.JS,ASP.NET MVC,ASP.NET Web API
+FFULL STACK development
 - 💞️ I’m looking to collaborate on ... the skills listed in my project
 - 📫 How to reach me ...
 email:guruprakash848@gmail.com